jshmartin/comp4976_flutter_dotnet/README.md

  This repository is for COMP 4976 with Medhat Elmasry

 #
-### This project features a .NET backend that connects to a Flutter client that creates a simple realtime chat application
+### This project features a .NET backend that connects to a Flutter client to establish a simple realtime chat application
 #

 ## References